kin-labs/rewards-engine/current-valid-spend-guidelines.md

 12.4 Any suspension may be instated, lifted or reinstated at our sole discretion and subject to any conditions we see fit.

-** Rectifying a breach of the KRE Transaction Guidelines:
+**Rectifying a breach of the KRE Transaction Guidelines:

-13.1 If may offer the Developer the opportunity to rectify the breach and if so this will be satisfied by providing an updated version of the Application in each App Store it is available evidencing that the Application is no longer in breach of these KRE Transaction Guidelines.
+13.1 The Developer may be offered the opportunity to rectify the breach and if so this will be satisfied by providing an updated version of the Application in each App Store it is available evidencing that the Application is no longer in breach of these KRE Transaction Guidelines.

-13.2 Any KRE Rewards that the Application would have received during the period the Application was suspended from payouts will not be re-credited.
+13.2 Any KRE Rewards that the Application would have received during the period the Application was suspended from receiving KRE Rewards will not be re-credited.